Sam04-dev/Synapse/README.md

 Apache License 2.0 — see [LICENSE](LICENSE) for details.

-Copyright 2026 Sam04-dev.
 Licensed under the Apache License, Version 2.0.

 ---